Money Saving Tips for Families

 5) Don’t Overspend on Toys

 It’s a cliché, but babies and toddlers are often just as happy to play with the box or wrapping paper of a toy as they are to play with the toy itself.
-If you’re struggling financially, toys should be one of the first things that you cut back on.
+So if you’re struggling financially, toys should be one of the first things you cut back on.

 This doesn’t mean you have to be a curmudgeon and force your kids to go without toys – it just means being more selective about what you purchase.
 Young children especially will be happy playing with everyday items like empty kitchen roll tubes and spatulas, so don’t feel guilty for not purchasing the latest heavily marketed toddler toys.